Share the Magic of the Hanover Wind Symphony!

 An all-volunteer, nonprofit organization, the Hanover Wind Symphony presents an array of engaging concerts throughout the year, many of them free of charge.

 The Hanover Wind Symphony has played to enthusiastic audiences in and around greater Morris County for over a quarter-century.
 At the group’s premiere performance in 1985, there were 30 musicians.
-Now in its 27th season, the Hanover Wind Symphony has more than doubled in size.
+Now celebrating its 30th Anniversary season, the Hanover Wind Symphony has more than doubled in size.